waiwaixiaochen/asciilines/README.md

 The defect might be I used big module instead of small ones.

 ### Failing tests:
-The failing tests were the ones with the bugs that the program with wrong index numbers.
-I fixed them and all the tests I listed in this project passed.
+The failing tests were the ones with out of range problems.
+Details should be considered, such as: the starting index is negative(row index or column index or both), after redering if the index is out of range and etc. I fixed them and all the tests I listed in this project passed.

 ## License
 This program is licensed under the "MIT License".
 Please see the file LICENSE in the source distributon of this software for the license terms.